Bucket list conservation safari experience

 Imagine a different kind of safari in the dramatic landscape of northwestern Namibia.
-On this bucket list Rhino Walking safari you will trek Rhinos on foot with your expert guide.
+On this bucket list Rhino Walking safari you will trek Rhinos on foot with our expert guide.

 Taking you to one of the best private concession areas in Namibia, you will get the chance to get close to these magnificent desert-adapted animals.
 This area has the largest number of free-roaming Black Rhinos in the world.
 In fact, it is the only Rhinoceros species worldwide living on communally and traditionally-owned land without formal conservation status.